 - Develop a network of contacts that will increase your chances of finding meaningful work upon graduation

 Applying to Co-op: Intake for Arts Co-op takes place each year in September.
-Visit www.artscoop.ubc.ca to learn more about the application process, employers who hire co-op students, and the types of work students do during co-op.
+Visit www.artscoop.ubc.ca for more information.
 Applications to the Geographical Sciences Co-op program are typically made in March (see the application deadlines).
 More information can be found here.

 Arts Internship Program

 The Arts Internship Program enables undergraduate Faculty of Arts students to develop their skills and expand their resume with part-time, unpaid positions that offer meaningful, career-related experience within their communities.
 Internships are 8-12 hours per week and 4-8 months in duration.
 Internships are unpaid professional placements in primarily non-profit organizations, social enterprises and art organizations.